water-fountain/Portfolio/windows_lockedout_recovery.md

 [![Windows](https://img.shields.io/badge/OS-Windows-blue)](https://www.microsoft.com)
 [![Warning](https://img.shields.io/badge/⚠️-Caution-red)](https://example.com)

 > **Warning:** This method involves replacing system files.
-Only use on a computer you own.
-Always back up important data if possible.
+Use only on a Personal PC.
+Remember, back up important data if possible.

 ---

 ## Goal
-Regain access to Windows if you are locked out due to a forgotten password using the `utilman.exe` workaround.
+Regain access to Windows / Windows AD if you are locked out due to a forgotten password using the `utilman.exe` workaround.

 ---

 ## Steps

 <details>
 <summary>1.
-Boot Into Recovery</summary>
+Boot Into Recovery Mode</summary>

-1. Insert a Windows installation USB or DVD.
+1. Insert a Windows installation USB or DVD. (https://www.microsoft.com/en-us/software-download/windows11)
 2. Boot from the USB/DVD.
 3. Select **Repair your computer → Troubleshoot → Advanced options → Command Prompt**.